Rudolf Diesel: Career

-One of Diesel's professors in Munich was Carl von Linde.
+One of Diesel's professors in Munich was the engineer and businessman Carl von Linde.
 Diesel was unable to graduate with his class in July 1879 because he fell ill with typhoid fever.
 While waiting for the next examination date, he gained practical engineering experience at the Sulzer Brothers Machine Works in Winterthur, Switzerland.
 Diesel graduated in January 1880 with highest academic honours and returned to Paris, where he assisted Linde with the design and construction of a modern refrigeration and ice plant.
 Diesel became the director of the plant a year afterwards.

 In 1883, Diesel married Martha Flasche, and continued to work for Linde, gaining numerous patents in both Germany and France.

 In early 1890, Diesel moved to Berlin with his wife and children, Rudolf Jr, Heddy, and Eugen, to assume management of Linde's corporate research and development department and to join several other corporate boards.
 Since he was not allowed to use for his own purposes the patents he developed while an employee of Linde's, he expanded beyond the field of refrigeration.
 He first worked with steam, his research into thermal efficiency and fuel efficiency leading him to build a steam engine using ammonia vapor.
 During tests, however, the engine exploded and almost killed him.
 His research into high-compression cylinder pressures tested the strength of iron and steel cylinder heads.
 One exploded during a test run.
 He spent many months in a hospital, followed by health and eyesight problems.
 It was during this year that Diesel began conceptualising the idea of a diesel engine.

 Ever since attending lectures of von Linde, Diesel worked on designing an internal combustion engine that could approach the maximum theoretical thermal efficiency of the Carnot cycle.
 In 1892, after working on this idea for several years, he considered his theory to be completed.
 In the same year, Diesel was given the German patent DRP 67207.
-In 1893, he published a treatise entitled Theory and Construction of a Rational Heat-engine to Replace the Steam Engine and The Combustion Engines Known Today, that he had been working on since early 1892.
+In 1893, he published a treatise entitled Theory and Construction of a Rational Heat-engine to Replace the Steam Engine and The Combustion Engines Known Today, which he had been working on since early 1892.
 This treatise formed the basis for his work on and development of the diesel engine.
 By summer 1893, Diesel had realised that his initial theory was erroneous, leading him to file another patent application for the corrected theory in 1893.